 If you haven’t already heard of it, Pinterest is a social media site with a focus on images and videos arranged in a bulletin board style layout, and it has become one of the largest social networks.
 Unlike Facebook and Twitter, which rely on content from a network of friends and followers, Pinterest is made up of people who share and search based on topics of interest rather than relationships.
-It would be silly to ignore that Pinterest can be powerful tool when it comes to driving e-commerce sales.
-Here are some ways you can use Pinterest to market your ecommerce store to drive more sales.
+It would be silly to ignore that Pinterest can be powerful tool when it comes to driving ecommerce sales.
+Here are some great tips for how to sell on Pinterest.

 This must be a business account, and you need to verify your website with Pinterest.
 It doesn’t matter if you’re selling on Magento or Shopify, Amazon, or eBay, you still count as a business.
 This is largely to prevent copycat accounts.